egoist/tsup/docs/README.md

 tsup src/index.ts --watch --onSuccess "node dist/index.js"
 ```

-> Warning: You should not use shell scripts, if you need to specify shell scripts you can add it in your "scripts" field and set for example `tsup src/index.ts --watch --onSuccess \"npm run dev\"`

 `onSuccess` can also be a `function` that returns `Promise`.
 For this to work, you need to use `tsup.config.ts` instead of the cli flag:

 ```ts